sib-swiss/SPARQL_course/docs/gba1_ttl.md

 **After having completed this chapter, you will be able to:**

-- Understand the structure of a simple '`biological`' database encoded in turtle
+- Get a *Turtle* file from a UniProt entry
-- Write simple SELECT SPARQL queries
+- Import a *Turtle* file in GraphDB

 ## Material